"The most exciting part of my job is interacting with students and teachers about their academic life."

 Cobb held the job of academic specialist at the student learning center immediately prior to becoming dean which was essential to grasping the student's side of the learning process.

 "That gave me a good understanding of what the student does and what happens in the black box as a student tries to acquire the language.
 Sometimes people have the idea that a student can be spoonfed the language, and that's not how it works, language acquisition is very complex," said Cobb.

 Along with Cobb's specific positions within DLIFLC, she was able to make contributions at the institutional level while working at the Equal Employment Opportunity Office as an EEO mediator.
 She also had the opportunity to work on the 2005/2006 re-accreditation team, both of which gave Cobb a big picture look at the school and helped her understand the "organizational ethos."

-Since her instatement as dean earlier this year, Cobb has had the opportunity to implement the skills she has acquired through her substantial experience to benefit the students, instructors and other staff within her department.
-Providing academic leadership to the Middle East III school and connecting with its students and instructors has been rewarding for Cobb.
+Since her instatement as dean, Cobb has had the opportunity to implement the skills she has acquired through her substantial experience to benefit the students, instructors and other staff within her department.
+Providing academic leadership to the Korean school and connecting with its students and instructors has been rewarding for Cobb.

 "We have a lot of teachers here at DLI who put their heart into their job so I get great professional exchanges with them.
 The most exciting part of my job is interacting with students and teachers about their academic life," said Cobb.